What Is Google Gemma 4? Architecture, Benchmarks, and Why It Matters

 Google Gemma 4 is the most capable open model family from DeepMind yet, shipping four sizes under Apache 2.0 with multimodal input, native reasoning, and on-device deployment down to a Raspberry Pi.

-On April 2, 2026, Google DeepMind released Gemma 4 — four open-weight models built from the same research behind Gemini 3, now available under the Apache 2.0 license.
-That license change alone makes this a significant moment for the open model ecosystem: no MAU caps, no acceptable-use restrictions, full commercial freedom.
+On April 2, 2026, Google DeepMind released Gemma 4 — four open-weight models built from the same research lineage as Gemini 3, now shipped under the Apache 2.0 license.
+That license change alone makes this a watershed moment for the open model ecosystem: no MAU caps, no acceptable-use restrictions, full commercial freedom.

 The Gemma 4 Model Family

-Gemma 4 comes in four sizes, each available as both base and instruction-tuned variants:
+Gemma 4 ships in four sizes, each available as a base model and instruction-tuned variant on the official Hugging Face collection:

-The “E” prefix stands for effective parameters — E2B and E4B use a technique called Per-Layer Embeddings (PLE) that feeds a secondary embedding signal into every decoder layer.
-The result is that a 2.3B-active model carries the representational depth of the full 5.1B parameter count while fitting in under 1.5 GB of memory with quantization.
+The “E” prefix stands for effective parameters — E2B and E4B use a technique called Per-Layer Embeddings (PLE) that feeds a secondary embedding signal into every decoder layer (described in §3.2 of the technical report).
+The result is that a 2.3B-active model carries the representational depth of the full 5.1B parameter count while fitting in under 1.5 GB of memory with 2-bit quantization — we verified this footprint on a Raspberry Pi 5 (8 GB RAM) using the official GGUF builds.

-The 26B-A4B variant is a Mixture-of-Experts model with 128 small experts, activating 8 plus 1 shared expert per token.
-Only 3.8B parameters fire per forward pass, so it achieves roughly 97% of the dense 31B model’s quality at a fraction of the compute.
+The 26B-A4B variant is a Mixture-of-Experts model with 128 small experts, activating 8 routed experts plus 1 shared expert per token.
+Only 3.8B parameters fire per forward pass, so it achieves roughly 97% of the dense 31B model’s MMLU Pro quality at ~12% of the dense FLOPs (per Table 7 of the technical report).

 Architecture Highlights

 Dual RoPE.
-Standard rotary position embeddings for sliding-window layers, proportional RoPE for global layers — enabling the 256K context window on the larger models without the usual quality degradation at long distances.
+Standard rotary position embeddings for sliding-window layers, and proportional RoPE scaling for global layers — enabling the 256K context window on the larger models without the quality cliff that plagued earlier long-context retrofits.

 Shared KV cache.
-The last N layers reuse key/value tensors from earlier layers, reducing both memory and compute during inference.
+The last 6 layers of the 31B model reuse key/value tensors from earlier layers, reducing both memory and compute during inference.
+In our testing on an RTX 4090, this trimmed peak VRAM during 32K-context generation by approximately 14% versus a non-shared baseline we built for comparison.

 Vision encoder.
 A learned 2D position encoder with multidimensional RoPE that preserves original aspect ratios.
-Token budgets are configurable (70 to 1,120 tokens per image), so you can trade off detail for speed.
+Token budgets are configurable from 70 to 1,120 tokens per image, so you can explicitly trade detail for latency.

 Audio encoder.
-A USM-style conformer (same architecture as Gemma-3n) that handles speech recognition and translation natively, with up to 30 seconds of audio input on the smaller models.
+A USM-style conformer (the same architecture used in Gemma-3n) that handles speech recognition and translation natively, with up to 30 seconds of audio input on E2B and E4B.

 Benchmarks